 “Chasing or Cheating?
 Theory and Evidence on the Reliability of China’s GDP” (with Shuo Chen, and Xue Qiao), 2019, under review.

 China’s GDP has been questioned a lot for its reliability.
 This paper enquires how local officials’ promotion incentive could lead to data manipulation that contributes to GDP’s unreliability.
 Using satellite nightlight data to estimate the “true” GDP and manipulated GDP, we find that both real (chasing) effort and cheating effort are higher in counties with officials who are in the first term of their tenure than counties with officials who are in the second term, where the former expects a higher promotion chance than the latter.
-Furthermore, cheating mainly comes form by officials who are under weaker accountability, have more local information advantage, and face lower opportunity costs.
+Furthermore, cheating mainly comes form by officials who are under weaker accountability.
 These results are consistent with the model predictions.
 Moreover, the results suggest that the praised merit-based promotion system in China may inadvertently aggravate information distortion problem.

 “Gone with The Wind?
 Wind Directions, Power Plants and Public Health in China” (with Shuo Chen, Yiran Li, and Guang Shi), 2019, under review.